 The Research Seminars and Dissertation Courses are preparatory for the exams themselves and also enable you to work towards your dissertation while earning credit towards the 64-credit requirement.
 The exams are typically the final version of the second peer-reviewed project of the related seminar.
 (See more details)

 Once you have received confirmation from your advisor that it is ready for committee review, fill out the required form.
 Within two days, you should receive an email prompting you to upload your document.
 Note that for your Exam you should provide a correctly-formatted Word document that also includes the link to your work in CGScholar.
 If you don’t receive the prompt within a day or two, please contact the Dissertation Advisor.

-Your committee may take up to four weeks to review your work and provide feedback.
-While you are waiting, there are several things you can be working on, such as ensuring that your formatting aligns with the thesis office requirements, admin updates for the next course, peer reviews of others’ work, etc.
+Your committee may take up to four weeks to review your work and provide feedback – but it could be longer, as the faculty have a lot of responsibilities.
+While you are waiting, there are several things you can be working on, such as ensuring that your formatting aligns with the thesis office requirements, admin updates for the next course, peer reviews of others’ work, begin drafting your next milestone, etc.

 You are expected to take on board all examination feedback.
 Your examiners will each have valuable feedback that will strengthen your work.
 While you are not required to resubmit it for that particular exam, your examiners will see your cumulative work and will review your previous and newly-submitted work.
 Maintain a detailed change log of how you applied the feedback.
 Some examiners may ask to see how their feedback was applied and/or request to meet with you to discuss their feedback.

 IRB Questions: see The IRB Process